Ann Emery: Personal life

 Emery was the half-sister of actor and comedian Dick Emery.

+In 2010, she received a lifetime achievement award from the British Music Hall Society.

-Emery died on 28 September 2016, aged 86, two years to the day after the performance of Billy Elliot that was live streamed to cinemas, and subsequently put on DVD as Billy Live.
+Emery announced her retirement in 2015.
+She died on 28 September 2016, aged 86, two years to the day after the performance of Billy Elliot that was live streamed to cinemas, and subsequently put on DVD as Billy Live.